• Art Magazine

 Although working in a hammock sounds cozy, if you are working outdoors for an extended period of time, it is best to sit down at a traditional outdoor dining table.

-The job doesn't end with making sure your desk and chair are in good working order.
-You still need to sit correctly.
+Our work doesn't end with ensuring your desk and chair are in good working order.
+Please also ensure you are sitting correctly.
 If your chair is too low, it will cause lower back pain.
-If it's too high, you'll get elbow pain.
+If it's too high, you'll experience elbow pain.

 A good rule of thumb: If the chair and table are properly aligned, you should be able to comfortably rest your arms on the table.
 To ensure the chair and table are the correct distance, you should never have to reach for anything, stretch, or turn around.